The ScheduleOnce connector for Salesforce enables complete scheduling integration through all phases of the Customer lifecycle.

 When a booking is made, a Salesforce Activity Event is always created and related to a Salesforce Lead, Contact, Person Account, or Case record.
 After the Activity Event is created, it is continuously updated through all phases of the booking lifecycle: Scheduled, Rescheduled, Completed, Canceled, or No-show.
 Learn more about activity statuses

 The Event status (which indicates the current phase of the booking in the booking lifecycle) and the Cancel/reschedule reason fields are provided with the ScheduleOnce connector for Salesforce and are mapped to ScheduleOnce data.
 You can track the Event Status and the Cancel/reschedule reason by adding these fields to the Activity Event layout.

 There are two types of mapping which must be created between ScheduleOnce and Salesforce:

 - Universally required Salesforce fields: Universally required fields that do not have a default value in Salesforce must receive a value for an object to be created.
-For example, if Company is a universally required field for a Contact record, the record cannot be created via the Salesforce API unless a value is provided for the Company field.
+For example, if Company is a universally required field for a Lead record, the record cannot be created via the Salesforce API unless a value is provided for the Company field.
 If it has not been mapped in the field validation step, ScheduleOnce will pass a default value to this field.

 - Non-mandatory Salesforce fields: Non-mandatory fields can contain additional Customer data and booking data, some of which is mapped to non-mandatory Salesforce fields by default.
 You can use these to pass any other optional data to Salesforce.